With it’s panoramic views across the Severn, and hidden behind a high stone wall, Severn Lodge is an idyllic location to get away to.

 Severn Lodge comes with seven sumptuous bedrooms sleeping 15, plus four on sofa beds.
 In the clear country air, you’ll sleep on a cloud.
 Or at least on deep, comfy mattresses between crisp cotton sheets.

-It’s a similar arrangement in the Willow, with a superking that splits into two, plus a sofa bed and en-suite bathroom with shower and bath.
-The Maple and Acorn are king-size rooms that share a shower bathroom.
+Willow offers another superking plus a sofa bed and en-suite bathroom with shower and bath.
+The Maple (two singles) and Acorn (king-size double) are king-size rooms that share a shower bathroom.
 Finally, the Elm on the ground floor offers a king-size bed and en-suite bathroom with shower.

 At Severn Lodge there’s something for everyone.
 Let the kids explore the two acres of sprawling gardens and grounds.
-Or head to the games room to compete over table tennis or table football, or let the younger kids play with the building blocks and the bears
+Or head to the games room to compete over table tennis or table football, or let the younger kids play in the adjoining room with the building blocks and the bears

 Apart from the extensive grounds, there are plenty other opportunities for kids to go wild in the country here.
 You can start at Monmouth Canoe and Activity Centre, paddling up to 100 miles from Glasbury to Tintern on short-term or multi-day hire.
 Or keep the adventure going at Beechenhurst’s trails, towers and tunnels.

 Enjoy some high-octane monkey business in the trees and on the zip wires of Go Ape in the Forest of Dean.
 Ride horses at Severnvale Equestrian Centre.
 Shoot your pals with paint or try military-simulation game airsoft at Forest of Dean Paintballing and Airsoft.